WestpacGEL/GEL/HANDOVER_NOTES.md

 ## Brand Picker + storage in cookie

 - The logic for picking/switching/selecting a brand lives in the `_app.js` file.
-It needs a bit of work.
+It needs a bit of work

 ## Single component view

-- The UI for the single component view is broken down in multiple components in the `/website/site/components/pages/single-component`.
+- The UI for the single component view is broken down in multiple components in the `/website/site/components/pages/single-component`
+- The "intro section" doesn't have actual links, it's just a list of text items for now

+## Site Navigation

+- Navigation items are currently hardcoded in `/website/site/components/layout/navigation/navigation.js`